 Financial literacy is about making good financial decisions to manage your personal finances – from budgeting to credit scores.
 Many people think of budgeting with dread – that it is restrictive and impossible unless you have an accounting degree or love math.
 It’s neither of these.
 It is a way to give you financial freedom so you can enjoy spending your money on the things that you want to, without putting yourself into debt.

-- Financial Awareness Counseling: Financial Awareness Counseling, a program of the U.S. Department of Education, provides tools and information to help you understand your financial aid and assist you in managing your finances.
+- Financial Awareness Counseling: Financial Awareness Counseling, a program of the U.S. Department of Education, provides tools and information to help you understand your financial aid and assist you in managing your finances in 5 key areas: understand your loans, manage your spending, plan to repay, avoid default, make finances a priority.
 NOTE: This does not meet the loan entrance counseling requirement for new borrowers of the federal Direct Loan.

 - iGrad.com: An interactive, online community that provides videos, articles, iTV, and other information on financial literacy, responsible borrowing, career planning and more.